Export Controls Handbook

-Import Licenses are issued by the government of the final destination country when imports of the items proposed for export from Canada are controlled.
-If an Import License is required, the final consignee must obtain it and provide a copy to the Canadian exporter, who must then attach the copy of the Import License to the export permit application.
+Import Licences are issued by the government of the final destination country when imports of the items proposed for export from Canada are controlled.
+If an Import Licence is required, the final consignee must obtain it and provide a copy to the Canadian exporter, who must then attach the copy of the Import Licence to the export permit application.

 E.4.2.5.
 Informal End-Use Assurance Documents